 We spoke with Karyn Tabor, director of early warning systems for Conservation International’s Moore Center for Science and a leader in the development of this technology, to understand precisely how this emerging tech could transform Ecuador’s fire-alert system — and help its wildlife and people.

-Q: First, what is the wildfire situation in Ecuador?
+Q: First, what is the wildlife situation in Ecuador?

 Once a fire starts in the páramos, it can burn as much as 10 hectares (more than 24 acres) per hour, and many of these fires rapidly burn their way into towns, destroying buildings and homes and endangering people’s lives.